apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_restart.rst

 8096 by using the "integration.api.port" global parameter.
 This port is used by the cloudstack-sysvmadm script at the end of the upgrade procedure.
-For information about how to set this parameter, see :ref:`configuration parameters <configuration-parameters>` Changing this parameter will require management server restart.
+For information about how to set this parameter, see :ref:`configuration parameters <configuration-parameters>` Changing this parameter will require a management server restart.

 If you run the cloudstack-sysvmadm script from outside the management server, make sure port 8096 is open in your local host firewall.